ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 ## Objectives
 {: #objectives}

-* Learn how to setup a bastion host and security groups with rules
+* Learn how to set up a bastion host and security groups with rules
 * Securely manage servers via the bastion host

 ## Services used